audunhalland/entrait/README.md

 Unimock exports a single mock struct which can be passed as argument to every function that accept a generic `deps` parameter (given that entrait is used with unimock support everywhere).
 To enable mocking of entraited functions, they get reified and defined as a type called `Fn` inside a module with the same identifier as the function: `entraited_function::Fn`.
+This works the same way for entraited modules, only that we already _have_ a module to export from.

 Unimock support is enabled by passing the `unimock` option to entrait (`#[entrait(Foo, unimock)]`), or turning on the `unimock` _feature_, which makes all entraited functions mockable, even in upstream crates.